rei039474/Dynamixel_XL330_Servo_Library/README.md

 ## Example Sketches

-I have included some example sketches to help setup and test your servos.
+I have included some example sketches to help setup and test your servos. **All the example sketches are made for Arduino board, if using other microcontrollers, make sure the libraries used in the sketches are compatible for your board.** For example, the ```<SoftwareSerial.h>``` does not work on Adafruit Feather Board, need to be changed to ```<HardwareSerial.h>``` and declare the RX TX pins differently.

 ### Setting Servo's Serial Baud Rate & ServoID